February, 2005 Mailbag

 REVIEWED BY: Christopher Goedeke, B.S.
 Fairfield University

-Ihor.
+Congratulations Ihor.
 Great review!
 GEM

 Jeet Kune Do anyone??

-the next couple of weeks.
-Thanks a lot and I look forward to hearing from
+Also, I have an article coming out in an upcoming issue of Inside Kung Fu Magazine, and I am releasing a DVD on how to develop hand speed in the next couple of weeks.
+Thanks a lot and I look forward to hearing from you.

 Yours in the Tao,